 On an Abbott Oceanarium visit, you might see California sea lions Laguna or Cruz zooming around Grainger Sea Lion Cove.
 Other times you might see Tanner stretched out for a nap.
 Even when you can’t see them, you can hear these aquatic predators throughout the Pacific Northwest exhibit when they start vocalizing—and living up to their common name.
 These guys get along great, but they’d get testy if there were a female to trigger their territoriality, so Shedd’s colony of sea lions remains all male.

-Estimated to be in his early 20s, Tanner was also rescued after he was seen eating endangered salmon at the Bonneville Dam.
+Estimated to be in his 20s, Tanner was rescued after he was seen eating endangered salmon at the Bonneville Dam.
 He was marked for easy recognition in case he returned to the dam, the mark on his back reading “CO 11”—“CO” for Columbia (River), and “11” marking that he was the 11th sea lion removed from the area by wildlife officials.
 Despite several attempts to relocate this persistent salmon-loving sea lion, Tanner continued to return to the dam.
 He got a second chance at life when he was rescued and came to Shedd Aquarium in the spring of 2012.
 Here at Shedd, he is mild-mannered and plays well with his sea lion companions.
 When he is in his public-facing home in the Abbott Oceanarium, you may catch him lounging on the rocks, stretched out for a nap.

-When Cruz was about a year old and living in the waters off Santa Cruz, California, someone shot him—an illegal but not uncommon practice on the West Coast, where the numerous marine mammals are perceived as competitors by some commercial fishermen.
+In 2012, when Cruz was about a year old and living in the waters off Santa Cruz, California, someone shot him—an illegal but not uncommon practice on the West Coast, where the numerous marine mammals are perceived as competitors by some commercial fishermen.
 The pup was found washed up on a beach, with gunshot wounds in his face and eyes.

 Rescued and rehabilitated animals get a second chance at life.
 Laguna was lucky enough to get a third.
 On Jan.
 9, 2013, he was found stranded and malnourished on Laguna Beach on the California coast.
 He was in the first wave of more than 1,400 starving sea lion pups that overwhelmed California rescue centers that year in what the National Oceanic and Atmospheric Administration (NOAA) called an unusual mortality event, or UME.
 Many pups died.
 But after intensive care, Laguna was healthy enough to be released March 21 with a bright orange flipper ID tag.
 Six weeks later, however, he had stranded again.